-A proponent may choose to voluntarily elevate a project classified as Schedule B by completing the Schedule C process or a project classified as Schedule C by completing an individual EA.
-Projects that are classified as exempt cannot be elevated to a Schedule B or C process.
+A proponent may choose to voluntarily elevate a project classified as Schedule B by completing the Schedule C process or a project classified as Schedule C by applying under subsection 17.2(1) of the Act for approval to proceed with the project as a Part II.3 project (Comprehensive EA).
+Projects that are classified as exempt in the tables cannot be elevated to a Schedule B or C process.

 Proponents may want to elevate a project where a project may have a greater environmental impact.
-In selecting the appropriate project schedule, it must be recognized that the level of complexity will vary depending on the nature of the project.
-Given the varying levels of complexity, the divisions among Schedules B and C projects are therefore often not distinct.
+To select the appropriate project schedule, it must be recognized that the level of complexity will vary depending on the nature of the project.
+Given the varying levels of complexity, the divisions between Schedules B and C projects are therefore often not distinct.
 The Class EA document defines the minimum requirements for the MCEA process or the planning of the project; the proponent is responsible for "customizing" it to reflect the complexities and needs of a specific project.
 Proponents should refer to Section A.2.1.1 for guidance in selecting the appropriate schedule and customizing the process to fit the project and the community.
 The classification of the project should be considered not only at the outset of project planning but throughout the process.

-Key considerations are outlined in Parts B through D, and in Appendix 3 and include requiring property, affecting watercourses, affecting fisheries, affecting significant natural heritage features (e.g. woodlots and wetlands), or having impacts which are considered significant to your community.
+Key considerations are outlined in Parts B through D, and in Appendix 3 and include requiring property, affecting watercourses, affecting fisheries, affecting significant natural heritage features (e.g., woodlots and wetlands), or having impacts which are considered significant to your community.